 On the other hand, you may see that your cash flow has steadily increased and it’s time for you to grow the business.
 Growing — from hiring more employees to increasing production — costs a lot of money.
 By managing your cash flow properly, you’ll be able to stay on top of these costs to make sure you always have enough working capital.

-- When you have a good grasp on your cash flow, you can better manage your bills and pay off debts more efficiently.
+3. You can better manage your bills and pay off debts more efficiently.

 Of course, if you have negative cash flow, that means that you likely don’t have enough money to pay your bills, expenses or suppliers.
 In turn, this could harm your company’s reputation and business relationships.
 However, by managing your money flow, you can see how much money you’ll have over a certain period of time and will be able to schedule payments in advance to avoid these issues.

 Managing cash flow for small businesses in particular is crucial

 While it’s important for all businesses to manage cash flow, no matter the size or length of operation, it’s imperative for small businesses.
 If you’re a new business owner, it’s the most accurate way to see how much cash you really have at any given time.
 It can also help you predict how much money you’ll have at the end of future months, quarters or even years.
 Knowing this, you can make well-informed financial decisions when you need to use your savings, borrow funds or increase your cash flow.

 However, if you’re also looking to bring on investors, a cash flow statement can demonstrate the short-term viability of your company.
 This means how much money it brings in and how well it pays the bills.